thibault/cofr/README.md

 get a hand on a decrypted Cofr file content, they still would need to break each and every one item encryption to access it.

-The encryption used by Cofr is very similar to the one used in SatoshiLab's password manager, and [described in this document](https://github.com/satoshilabs/slips/blob/master/slip-0016.md).
+The mechanisms used by Cofr are very similar to those used in SatoshiLab's password manager, and [described in this document](https://github.com/satoshilabs/slips/blob/master/slip-0016.md).